microsoft/debug-adapter-protocol/specification.md

   path?: string;

   /**
-   * If sourceReference > 0 the contents of the source must be retrieved through
+   * If the value > 0 the contents of the source must be retrieved through the
-   * the SourceRequest (even if a path is specified).
+   * `source` request (even if a path is specified).
-   * A sourceReference is only valid for a session, so it must not be used to
+   * A `sourceReference` is only valid for a session, so it can not be used to
    * persist a source.
    * The value should be less than or equal to 2147483647 (2^31-1).
    */
   sourceReference?: number;

   /**
-   * An optional hint for how to present the source in the UI.
+   * A hint for how to present the source in the UI.
-   * A value of 'deemphasize' can be used to indicate that the source is not
+   * A value of `deemphasize` can be used to indicate that the source is not
    * available or that it is skipped on stepping.
    * Values: 'normal', 'emphasize', 'deemphasize', etc.
    */
   presentationHint?: 'normal' | 'emphasize' | 'deemphasize';

   /**
-   * The optional origin of this source.
-For example, 'internal module',
+   * The origin of this source.
+For example, 'internal module', 'inlined content
-   * 'inlined content from source map', etc.
+   * from source map', etc.
    */
   origin?: string;

   /**
-   * An optional list of sources that are related to this source.
-These may be
+   * A list of sources that are related to this source.
+These may be the source
-   * the source that generated this source.
+   * that generated this source.
    */
   sources?: Source[];

   /**
-   * Optional data that a debug adapter might want to loop through the client.
+   * Additional data that a debug adapter might want to loop through the client.
    * The client should leave the data intact and persist it across sessions.
 The
    * client should not interpret the data.
    */